jrenaud90/TidalPy/Documentation/rheology_x/rheology_models.md

 `η_v = voigt_viscosity_frac · η` is its viscosity, `J = 1/μ`, and
 `Γ` is the gamma function.
 Defaults are `voigt_modulus_frac = 5.0`, `voigt_viscosity_frac = 0.02`, `alpha = 0.3`, `zeta = 1.0`.
 The Andrade and
-Sundberg families assume a positive forcing frequency.
+Sundberg families assume a positive forcing frequency (forcing frequency is assumed to be the absolute value of the inverse forcing period).

 ## Usage